kljr/SpringboardVM/README.md

 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the admin password to "admin".
+* Provides shell aliases to quickly navigate the directory hierarchy and perform tasks.
-* Automatic DB backups when you halt or destroy the VM (requires vagrant triggers plugin).
+* Provides automatic DB backups when you halt or destroy the VM, and backups on demand (requires vagrant triggers plugin).

 ## Updating virtual hosts and adding new sites.

 If you want to add a new site to a previously provisioned DruVMoser, then you need to:
 * Define the virtual host entry in local.config.yml
-* Run `scripts/make-sb.sh` (You may have to chmod +x).
+* Run `scripts/make-sb.sh` or `composer update` (You may have to chmod the +x the script).
 Enter the springboard version you want to download at the prompt.
-* Wait for the script to complete, then run `vagrant provision` to update Apache and create the databases and settings files.
+* Wait for the make script to complete, then run `vagrant provision` to update Apache and create the databases and settings files.

 ## Updating existing Springboard sites

-There are two scripts which allow you to update a Springboard site's Drupal core and contrib modules automatically, without touching Springboard modules, themes or libraries;
+There are two shell scripts which allow you to update a Springboard site's Drupal core and contrib modules automatically, without touching Springboard modules, themes or libraries;